An Absolutely Remarkable evening with Hank Green

 On Wednesday, Sept.
 26, Hank Green and his brother John hit the Wilbur Theatre in Boston for the second show of their 12-stop book tour for Hank’s first book, “An Absolutely Remarkable Thing.”
 They had kicked the tour off in New York City the previous day and had arrived in Boston only a few short hours before their 7 p.m. showtime.

 When asked what they had done with these few hours, John had replied that he had caught up with family friends, the Earls, whose late daughter, Esther, became the inspiration for John’s bestselling novel, “The Fault in Our Stars.”
 (Her mother, Lori Earl, was a guest speaker at the Relay For Life in Watertown a few years ago.)
 John then added that while he had been doing this, Hank had been sitting in a dark room on his phone the whole time, which got a laugh from the audience.
+Hank then proceeded to read an excerpt from the book, telling the audience to follow along in their copies, so that it was almost like reading time in the biggest fifth-grade class ever.”

 The Wilbur Theatre, which resides right in the middle of the Theatre District in Downtown Boston, is absolutely stunning.
 With a huge seating section on the floor as well as two balconies, small sconces in the walls, and standing room, it seats about 1,200 people.
 And by the looks of things, that capacity was filled on this particular September Wednesday.